 Facts

-The assessee's case for AY 2016-17 was selected for scrutiny due to large cash deposits in his savings bank account.
-The AO made an addition of ₹12,11,000/- for these deposits, rejecting the assessee's cash flow statement.
-The Ld.
-CIT(A) upheld this addition, incorrectly observing that the deposits were made during the demonetization period.
+The assessee filed their return of income, which was selected for scrutiny due to significant cash deposits in their savings account.
+The Assessing Officer (AO) made an addition of ₹12,11,000/- on account of these cash deposits, rejecting the assessee's cash flow statement.
+The CIT(A) upheld the AO's addition.

 Held